Skip to Content

 Right after the end of my period, I still have breast tenderness, and right now, I’m starting to feel nauseous too.
 Is it possible that I may well be pregnant?

 Just like Lily, breast pain after period has ended may get you worried its pregnancy (especially after an unprotected sexual intercourse).
-But the truth is, its very unlikely that you are pregnant, and if you’ve had a period that lasted for “4 – 7” days, then its surely something else.
+But the truth is, its very unlikely that you are pregnant, and if you’ve had a period that lasted for “4 – 7” days, then it is most likely something else.
+Still, if you had unprotected sex, do a pregnancy test so you are sure.

 This article explains why your breast hurts after period, the timing that shows its ovulation and early signs your breast pain could be pregnancy.